slowcyclist/auto-enter-pin/README.md

  Even if sailfish boots fast, I just do not want to wait until I can enter my pin.
  With this script I just press the power button and put the phone back in my pocket.

-* There is no reduced security : the phone lock code (with automatic lock) suffices to protect the unwanted usage of the phone, including for calling.
+* There is no reduced security : the phone lock code (with automatic lock) already protects from unwanted usage of the phone, including for calling.
 (But you do not want to disable pin, so that the sim is protected against usage in another phone.)

 * It seems I'm not the only one to want this behavior.
 See on together.jolla.com [here](https://together.jolla.com/question/189508/auto-unlock-sim-card-dont-ask-for-the-sim-pin/) and [here](https://together.jolla.com/question/76289/reboot-without-pin-code-query/).